Classic Pecan Pie

 Or you can give it a jiggle.
 If the edges are set but the center still has a light wobble, kind of like Jell-O, it is ready.

-Yes.
-In fact, you want to bake it at least several hours ahead of time so it has time to cool and set up.
+You want to bake your pie at least several hours ahead of time so it has time to cool and set up.
 You can bake it 1-3 days ahead of time and keep it in the refrigerator until you are ready to serve it.

 Take the pie out of the fridge about an hour ahead of time to take the chill off.
 Then dig in and enjoy!